IPP 7 – Unique Identifiers

 IPP 7 states an organisation must not assign unique identifiers to individuals unless that assignment is necessary to enable the organisation to carry out any of its functions efficiently.

 An organisation should be clear about the need for the unique identifier.
 Assigning unique identifiers should not occur simply because the organisation wants to use them, or it is convenient.
-The Ng case6 suggests an organisation should ask whether assigning a unique identifier is reasonably required or ancillary to the achievement of the organisation’s functions.
+Ng v Department of Education5 suggests an organisation should ask whether assigning a unique identifier is reasonably required or ancillary to the achievement of the organisation’s functions.

 Organisations should also be clear and specific about the functions for which it is necessary to assign unique identifiers to individuals.
 It is important to be clear about whose functions are being carried out as IPP 7.1 does not allow organisations to assign identifiers to assist in the efficient conduct of another organisation’s functions.
 Unique identifiers should only be assigned where they are relevant to the functions of the organisation assigning the identifier.